Shopify & E-commerce

 • Local payment methods such as Bancontact for Belgium and iDEAL for the Netherlands

-• Digital wallets that are popular in the Benelux
+• Digital wallets popular in the Benelux

-Optimize forms:
+Optimise forms:

-• Use autofill for address details
+• Use autofill for address data

 • Implement inline validation for direct feedback

-• Minimize the number of input fields
+• Minimise the number of input fields

 Advanced mobile strategies